UltrosBot/Ultros-contrib/README.md

 * Every package must include a LICENSE file.
 The license doesn't have to match the Ultros core license.
   * Be sure to reference the file or license in your plugin's .plug files, if you have any.
   * Licenses must be open-source licenses; a good place to find these licenses is [the Open Source Initiative](http://opensource.org/licenses)
+* Every package must include both a package.yml and versions.yml file.
+  * These yaml-based files will be used by the package installation script.
+There'll be more info on this when the script is written.
 * If your plugin needs configuration, include an example configuration file.
 * Do not commit libraries if you didn't develop them.
 List them in the README instead.
+  * Alternatively, provide a setup script that downloads and installs the libraries using pip.
 * Test your code.
 Make sure it works.
 You don't have to supply a test suite, but we will be manually testing all submitted code.
 * Obviously, don't submit anything malicious.
 Don't bother trying to wreck our computers with malicious code either; we do our testing in VMs.